 DigiPen Institute of Technology Singapore was granted approval by ACCSC for its first joint degree program with Singapore Institute of Technology, Bachelor of Engineering with Honours in Systems Engineering (ElectroMechanical Systems).
 The first cohort of the SEEMS program started in Fall 2015.
 Reference the SEEMS Course Catalog for more information about this joint degree program.

-Through this admission pathway, qualified candidates who are Singaporeans and Permanent Residents may enjoy certain credit transfers, and their tuition fees will be subsidized by the Ministry of Education.
+Through this admission pathway, qualified candidates may enjoy certain credit transfers, and their tuition fees may be subsidized by Singapore's Ministry of Education.

 Copyright Notice